Site Build It! (Small-business development product and customer websites)

 For budget reasons, I wrote only two key pages of this wine bar/restaurant's site, advising on architecture and principles

 to follow for other pages.
-They eventually closed, so these are PDF files.
+These PDF files will open in a new tab or window.

 Swiss Ski Club of NY